What topics are discussed in the Ethics Bowl?

-The Ethics bowl is not a speech + debate, and this is an important distinction.
+The Ethics Bowl is not a speech + debate, and this is an important distinction.
 In the Ethics Bowl, teams are not required to pick opposing sides, nor is the goal to “win” the argument by knocking down the other team or its position.
-Ethics bowl is, at heart, a collaborative discussion during which the first team presents its analysis of a question about the ethical dilemma at the core of the case being discussed, offering support for its position but also considering the merits of other positions.
-The central goal in SIEB competition is to demonstrate the breadth and depth of thinking about difficult and important ethical situations.
+The Ethics Bowl is, at heart, a collaborative discussion during which the first team presents its analysis of a question about the ethical dilemma at the core of the case being discussed, offering support for its position but also considering the merits of other positions.
+The central goal in the Ethics Bowl competition is to demonstrate the breadth and depth of thinking about difficult and important ethical situations.
 In fact, teams are rewarded for the degree to which they eschew adversarial positioning and instead adopt a more collegial, collaborative stance.
 In other words, teams are strongly encouraged to think of themselves as being on the same side rather than as opponents.
 That is, both teams are working together trying to solve a difficult problem—while impressing the judges with thoughtful, considered analysis.
 Moreover, teams are not penalized or rewarded depending on whether one person speaks or everyone contributes.
 We understand that each team has its own process.
 During the Commentary Period, a team’s role is to help the other team perfect its presentation, not to present its own position on the case.
-A “question shower” or “rapid-fire questioning,” during which a team asks many questions in an attempt to overwhelm or dominate the other team, is inconsistent with the aims of the SIEB, and will not merit a high score.
+A “question shower” or “rapid-fire questioning,” during which a team asks many questions in an attempt to overwhelm or dominate the other team, is inconsistent with the aims of the Ethics Bowl, and will not merit a high score.
 On occasion, team members may discover that they want to modify or perhaps change an aspect of their initial position as a result of the second team’s commentary.
-However, because the ethics bowl is about ethical inquiry, and changing one’s mind can be considered a sign of fluid rather than crystallized intelligence—a hallmark of higher-order thinking—changing or modifying a position is not necessarily negative.
+However, because the Ethics Bowl is about ethical inquiry, and changing one’s mind can be considered a sign of fluid rather than crystallized intelligence—a hallmark of higher-order thinking—changing or modifying a position is not necessarily negative.

 Do competing teams need to use ethical or philosophical theories?